Cheesy Grilled Eggplant and Onion Quiche

 This quiche will keep in the fridge well-wrapped for up to 4 days.
 You can even freeze it for up to a month.
 Thaw in the fridge for best results.

 I usually serve all my quiches warm because I don’t like fridge-cold quiches.
 And yet, oven-hot quiche won’t make impressive wedges either.
-As a guide, I let the quiche cool for a good half hour before serving.
+As a guide, I let the quiche cool for about half an hour before serving.

 Yes, place the slices on an oiled baking tray and bake them in a preheated oven for about 15 minutes on each side.